capsabogdan/Project-MLOps/reports/README.md

 > Answer:

---- Alexandra Polymenopoulou s212558 was in charge of: Training Deployment, modelling, W&B, Hydra Bogdan Capsa s210172 was in charge of: FASTApi Deployment, GithubActions, DVC Jakob Fahl s184419 was in charge of W&B, MakeData, DVC, modelling Melina Siskou s213158 was in charge of: FASTApi Deployment, MakeData, unit tests Thomas Spyrou s213161 was in charge of Docker Training Deployment, GithubActions, unit tests
+--- Alexandra Polymenopoulou s212558 was in charge of: Training Deployment, modelling, W&B, Hydra

- ---
+Bogdan Capsa s210172 was in charge of: FASTApi Deployment, GithubActions, DVC

+Jakob Fahl s184419 was in charge of W&B, MakeData, DVC, modelling

+Melina Siskou s213158 was in charge of: FASTApi Deployment, MakeData, unit tests

+Thomas Spyrou s213161 was in charge of Docker Training Deployment, GithubActions, unit tests. ---